projectacrn/acrn-hypervisor/doc/user-guides/acrn-shell.rst

    * - dumpmem <hva> <length>
      - Dump host memory, starting at a given address, and for a given length (in bytes)
-   * - sos_console
+   * - vm_console
-     - Switch to the SOS's console.
+     - Switch to the VM's console.
 Use :kbd:`Ctrl+Spacebar` to return to the ACRN shell console
    * - int
      - List interrupt information per CPU